ClementLuo299/OMGPlatformClient/docs/Iteration 2/feature_proposal.md

 3. Add chess variants
 4. Allow players to block others from joining their games, chatting with them, or interacting with them in any other way.
 5. Create a database of blocked words and not allow players to use those words in their name or in chat
+6. Allow players to save their games and continue playing another time
+7. Spectate games
+8. Allow players to report one another
+9. Add scenarios (e.g. connect 4 with tokens already placed, chess puzzles)